LabGeomatica/Buildings_damage_flux_around_buildings__flood_map/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.
-If you need to contact us: stefania.viaggio at edu.unige.it, rossella.bovolenta at unige.it, bianca.federici at unige.it
+If you need to contact us: ilaria.ferrando at edu.unige.it, silvia.deangeli at unige.it, bianca.federici at unige.it

 This plugin estimates the percentage and the economic damage from flooding for each residential, commercial, industrial and transport building in a given area of interest, through the use of guidelines and Joint Research Centre's vulnerability curves.